 - Make every activity calm and peaceful, especially toward the end of the routine.

-- Save your baby's favorite activity for last, and do it in her bedroom.
-This will help her look forward to bedtime and associate her sleep space with things she likes to do.
+- Save your baby's favorite activity for last, and do it in their bedroom.
+This will help them look forward to bedtime and associate their sleep space with things they like to do.

 - Make nighttime conditions in your baby's bedroom consistent.
-If she wakes up in the middle of the night, the sounds and lights in the room should be the same as when they fell asleep.
+If they wake up in the middle of the night, the sounds and lights in the room should be the same as when they fell asleep.
 If you need to feed or change your baby during the night, keep the lights low and the talking to a minimum.
 Too much stimulation can make it hard for them to settle again.

 Put Your Sleepy Baby to Bed

 Starting when your baby is 6 to 12 weeks old, soothe them until they are drowsy.
 When they are on the verge of sleep, put them down and let them drift off on their own.
 Don't wait until they are fully asleep in your arms; this could be a behavior that may become a struggle to get rid of later in their life.

 This routine will teach your baby to soothe themselves to sleep, and you won't need to rock or cuddle them to sleep every time they wake up during the night.